Back To Search Results

 Antimuscarinic agents

-Some antimuscarinic agents currently available for the treatment of urge incontinence include oxybutynin, tolterodine, fesoterodine, trospium, darifenacin, and solifenacin.
+Some antimuscarinic agents currently available to treat urge incontinence include oxybutynin, tolterodine, fesoterodine, trospium, darifenacin, and solifenacin.
 At present, no substantial evidence exists for the most efficacious antimuscarinic drug.
-Extended-release versions have been found to cause lesser side effects compared to immediate-release versions.[24]
-The common side effects related to these drugs are dry mouth, blurred vision, tachycardia, constipation, impaired cognition, and urinary retention.
+Extended-release versions have been found to cause fewer adverse events compared to immediate-release versions.[24]
+The common adverse events related to these drugs are dry mouth, blurred vision, tachycardia, constipation, impaired cognition, and urinary retention.
 These side effect profiles have often culminated in high discontinuation rates and less than standard compliance rates.[17]
 Medicines like darifenacin and solifenacin (selective antimuscarinic agents) are sometimes preferred over non-selective agents to control cognitive side effects better.[25](A1)

 Beta-3 adrenoreceptor agonists

-The beta-3 adrenoreceptor agonists cause direct relaxation of detrusor muscles.
-They achieve inhibition of spontaneous contractile activity in the bladder and reduction in bladder afferent activity.
-Mirabegron is the first of its class and the only beta-3 adrenoceptor agonist that is used as a second-line treatment for those who either poorly tolerate antimuscarinic agents or cannot tolerate them at all.
-Daily doses of mirabegron 25, 50, and 100 mg demonstrated significant efficacy in treating symptoms of urge incontinence in phase III clinical trials.[26]
-In some cases, combining an anticholinergic medication with mirabegron may result in increased efficacy and minimized side effect load.[27]
-This medication can theoretically lead to an increase in cardiovascular events, particularly hypertension, and headaches.(A1)
+The beta-3 adrenoreceptor agonists cause direct relaxation of detrusor muscles; they achieve inhibition of spontaneous contractile activity in the bladder and reduction in bladder afferent activity.
+Mirabegron is the first of its class and the only beta-3 adrenoceptor agonist used as a second-line treatment for those who either poorly tolerate antimuscarinic agents or cannot tolerate them.
+Daily doses of mirabegron 25, 50, and 100 mg demonstrated significant efficacy in treating urge incontinence symptoms, as seen in phase III clinical trial results.[26]
+In some cases, combining an anticholinergic medication with mirabegron may increase efficacy and minimize side effect load.[27]
+This medication can theoretically lead to an increase in cardiovascular events, particularly hypertension and headaches.(A1)

 Third-Line Treatment